The best VPN for travel

 Your public IP address is discoverable by browsers, websites, service providers, and other devices.
 This opens the door for your privacy to be compromised.
 It can also mean that sensitive information falls into malicious hands.
 When using a VPN, instead of your public IP address being displayed, instead it uses the address of the VPN server that all of your internet activity is routed through.
 This VPN server could be located anywhere in the world, which makes it impossible for those interested to find out your true location, let alone any personal information.

-When travelling, you can never be sure what kind of internet networks you will have access to.
+When traveling, you can never be sure what kind of internet networks you will have access to.
 For these reasons, you need a VPN when travelling:

 - The Unknown security of internet networks.

 - The need to connect to many during networks during your trip leaves sensitive information extremely vulnerable.

 - Ability to keep in touch with your hometown, state, and country.

 - Avoid the hassle of worrying about different internet laws and restrictions put in place by different countries and organizations.

 - Avoid having to worry about trying to track down the origination of stolen information.

 With Surfshark, you can rest assured all of your online activity and information is secure.
 Using the latest technology, all activity and data remain securely within an encrypted tunnel at all times.